 You may be wondering why I don't accept insurance.
 Many health insurance plans pay for a certain number of mental health visits, but they may only pay for services provided by in-network providers.
 I am an out-of-network provider for all insurance carriers.
 I will not bill your insurance for you, but will provide a super-bill at the end of each session for you to send to your insurance company for reimbursement.
 This is only for PPO plans with out-of-network benefits.
 PPO plans usually will reimburse somewhere between 40-80% after your deductible.
 Before making an appointment, please check your mental health out-of-network benefits first to find out if you will receive reimbursement, how much you will receive, and how to submit the receipts we give you.
-Be ware though that most insurance companies do not reimburse for missed sessions.
+Keep note though that most insurance companies do not reimburse for missed sessions.
 I choose to remain out-of-network for 3 primary reasons:

-1. When billing insurance, therapists are required to give a mental disorder diagnosis.
+- 1. When billing insurance, therapists are required to give a mental disorder diagnosis.
 Many clients do not have mental disorders and are only in need of support or talking to a professional.
-Insurance will only pay for those with a diagnosis.
-This may stigmatize clients and potentially impact future opportunities.

-- 2. Because insurance is footing the bill, they get to decide when therapy is over, based on therapist progress reports.
+Insurance will only pay when you have an "eligible" diagnosis. - 2.
+Because insurance is footing the bill, they get to decide when therapy is over, based on therapist progress reports.
 However, client progress does not necessarily indicate that therapy should end.
 This decision should be left up to you and me. - 3.
-Client confidentiality is compromised, as anywhere from 1-10 insurance workers are given access to client information in order to process the claim.
+Client confidentiality is compromised, as anywhere from 1-7+ insurance workers are given access to client information in order to process the claim. - 4. #1-3 may stigmatize clients and potentially impact future opportunities.
+For example, your health insurance may share your diagnosis with your job or other corporations (or lead companies that harvest and sell health data) and it can affect you more than you may know long-term, such as when you apply for life insurance, credit, a future job, a rental, etc. We don't know how they may use your mental health data and diagnosis.